benbalter/benbalter.github.com/_posts/2011-11-01-federal-agility-a-cultural-solution-to-a-technical-problem.md

 At the most basic level, it is not agencies that purchase IT for the government, but rather individuals on behalf of those agencies.
 Like their private-sector counterparts, care must be taken to ensure that these individuals’ incentives remain in line with those of their employer.
 Despite this, government budgeting continues to focus primarily on projects that fall within a single budget year, are controlled by a single budget program, and promise an easily predicted, low-risk return.

 For example, contracting officer that adopts an innovative, but ultimately flawed approach may face reprimand or termination when presented with the technology’s underperformance, while without explicit financial incentives, gains little if the experiment proves beneficial.
-Put another way, <span class="pullquote">federal employees are encouraged to avoid near-term risk and thus have a disincentive to improve well entrenched but outdated processes like waterfall</span>.
+Put another way, federal employees are encouraged to avoid near-term risk and thus have a disincentive to improve well entrenched but outdated processes like waterfall.
 New ideas must compete against proven ones, and all-too-often known problems take precedence over potential improvements.
 High-value, but high-risk ideas like agile require the kind of no-fault support from upper management that only a cultural shift can bring before they can begin to take foothold in the federal workplace.

 ## 2. Infusing agile knowledge into an otherwise waterfall workforce